the-crypt-keeper/can-ai-code/README.md

 ## The Benchmark That Evolves

-Here's the key innovation: **when models get too good, we automatically make it harder.**
+When models get too good, we **make the test harder**.

 When 2+ models achieve >90% adjusted accuracy, we drop the easiest difficulty bins and add tougher ones.
 The benchmark literally grows with the field, maintaining discrimination power while tracking the capability frontier.

 No more benchmark stagnation.
 No more clustering at artificial ceilings.
 Just continuous measurement of an ever-advancing field.

+And what if we can no longer meaningfully make the test harder (the model has learned to do this task)?
+We will **compare efficiency instead of accuracy.** to regain our discrimination ability.

 ## What We've Learned (So Far)